MilenaJoanna/FinalProjectVistula/docs/Evaluating_LLM-s_after_training.md

 <p style= "padding: 35px 25px 10px;">Like any other machine learning model, the LLM-s need to be evaluated after they are trained to see if the training was successful.</p>

-<p style= "padding: 10px 25px 10px;">For LLM-s there are 2 main types of evaluation methods - intrinsic and extrinsic:
+<p style= "padding: 10px 25px 10px;">For LLM-s there are 2 main types of evaluation methods - intrinsic and extrinsic:</p>

 - **intrinsic** - the language model is evaluated only on specific types of tasks which are directly related to its training objectives.